 In order to compute the answer sets of a logic program P with an ASP solver, we should first construct the set ground(P).
-This set is constructed by a grounder which is either a standalone tool, such as gringo [11] or lparse [27], independent of the ASP solver, or is a built-in module of the ASP solver, as in the DLV system [21].
+This set is constructed by a grounder which is either a standalone tool, such as gringo [12] or lparse [31], independent of the ASP solver, or is a built-in module of the ASP solver, as in the DLV system [23].

-If a logic program P has function symbols with positive arity, then ground(P) may be infinite and, in particular, $ground(\Pi)$ is infinite.
-However, in order to compute the answer sets of $\Pi$ , we only need a finite subset of $ground(\Pi)$ .
-Many grounders construct this subset by means of the so called domain predicates, which specify the finite domains over which the variables should range [11, 21, 27].
+If a logic program P has function symbols with positive arity, then ground(P) is infinite.
+Thus, in particular, $ground(\Pi)$ is infinite.
+However, in order to compute the answer sets of $\Pi$ , we only need some finite subsets of $ground(\Pi)$ .
+These subsets are constructed by most grounders by means of the so called domain predicates, which specify the finite domains over which the variables should range [12, 23, 31].